F5Networks/f5-ci-docs/docs/kubernetes/kctlr-manage-bigip-objects.rst

 Delete a virtual server
 -----------------------

-When you delete any Kubernetes or OpenShift resource, the |kctlr| deletes all of its associated BIG-IP objects and F5 resources.
+When you delete any Kubernetes or OpenShift resource, the |kctlr| deletes all of its associated BIG-IP objects.

 For example: